 Microbiology Department Overview

-The Department of Microbiology at UT Southwestern Medical Center focuses on training graduate students, medical students, physician scientists, and postdoctoral fellows in both basic and translational research.
-Our goals are to provide and continue to develop a rich environment of interdisciplinary activity and academic freedom for faculty and students.
+The Department of Microbiology at UT Southwestern Medical Center focuses on conducting basic and translational research in infectious diseases and training graduate students, medical students, physician scientists, and postdoctoral fellows.
+Our goals are to provide and continue to develop a rich environment of interdisciplinary research excellence within a highly collaborative atmosphere for faculty and students.

 History of the Department